 Once you reach the nape of your neck, switch to a regular three-strand braid.

 Tie it off at the end with a clear hair tie.
 We love Kitch's Clear No-Snag Elastics ($3).
 Repeat the process on the other side.

 Don't worry if you can't get the hang of it on the first try.
 As Dellinger says, "Practice makes perfect.
 Commit to practicing this braid technique at least two hours a week until you perfect it."

 Maintain tension as you braid—the tighter the better.
 If you’re into the loose, feathery dutch braids, you can always pull the edges of the braid out slowly for a wider and feathery finish when you're done.

 For a messier Dutch braid, pull the loops to open them up.
 If you're prone to frizz on your braids, spritzing on an anti-frizz hair serum—like the Josh Rosebrook Serum Spray ($28)—after braiding will help tame them.

 Shop Our Favorite Braiding Products

 Ready to give Dutch braids a try?
-Check out our product recs below.
+Check out our product recommendations below.